Morpion Solitaire - Records Grids (5D game)

 May 2007: Grid of 78 moves done by computer by Tristan Cazenave

-For the previous records of the 5D game, look at the http://slef.org/jeu page by Stefan Langerman.
+For the previous records of the 5D game, look at http://slef.org/jeu page by Stefan Langerman.
 Some old records were found by hand, without computer.

 Analyzing the symmetrical grids by computer, Michael Quist, USA, found this grid of 68 moves in April 2008.
 He thinks that it should be the best possible score of all symmetrical 5D grids (inversion symmetry like this one, but also diagonal reflection, horizontal reflection, 90-degree rotation, ...).